hacklschorsch/pyutil/README.rst

 pyutil -- a library of useful Python functions and classes
 ==========================================================

-Many of these utilities (or their ancestors) were developed for the Mojo Nation, Mnet, Allmydata.com "Mountain View", Tahoe-LAFS, or SimpleGeo's products.
+Many of these utilities (or their ancestors) were developed originally by Zooko Wilcox-O'Hearn for the Mojo Nation, Mnet, Allmydata.com "Mountain View", Tahoe-LAFS, or SimpleGeo's products.

 utilities